 What Is Documentary Wedding Photography?

-Wedding planning is exciting and finding the right photographer to capture your memories is important.
-However, it can be a little overwhelming as there are so many photographers and styles to choose from.
+Wedding planning is exciting, and it is important to find the right photographer to capture your memories.
+However, with so many photographers to choose from, it can be a little overwhelming.

-My name is Wes Simpson, I’m a professional documentary wedding photographer from Liverpool, England specialising in luxury weddings and emotional images.
+My name is Wes Simpson, I’m a professional wedding photographer from Liverpool, England specialising in luxury weddings and documentary wedding photography.

-A decade ago I left a successful media career to pursue wedding photography because I wanted to share my knowledge and insights so that couples got real, meaningful and powerful wedding images.
+A decade ago I left a successful media career to pursue wedding photography.
+I wanted to share my knowledge and insights and help couples get real, meaningful and powerful wedding images.

 Documentary wedding photography explained

-Documentary, reportage, and photojournalism are just some of the names that photographers, wedding magazines and blog writers often use to describe the look and feel of natural, unposed and factual images.
+Documentary, reportage, and photojournalism are just some of the names that photographers, wedding magazines and blog writers use to describe natural, unposed and factual images.

 Wikipedia refers to documentary photography as a popular form of photography used to chronicle events or environments both significant and relevant to history.

-For me, when relating to wedding photography, photojournalism, reportage, candid and documentary wedding photography is all loosely the same.
-They are unposed and natural-looking images that capture real-time events during a wedding celebration.
+For me, photojournalism, reportage, and candid documentary wedding photography are the same.
+Unposed images that capture real-time events during a wedding celebration.

 I guess the only real difference is the way bridal magazines fashionably label ‘real moments.’
 To keep it simple, as a documentary wedding photographer, I love pictures like this…